 Traditionally, students, parents, and the public think of "Rush" when they think about joining a sorority or fraternity.
 Only four of our nine sorority chapters and six of our ten fraternities participate in Fall Formal Recruitment (previously known as Rush).
 The four sororities are classified as Panhellenic sororities and the six fraternities are classified as IFC fraternities.
 Fall Formal Recruitment begins around the first week of school, but that is not the only time you can join a sorority or fraternity.

 If a Panhellenic sorority does not reach the maximum amount of women they can have in their sorority, then they continue recruiting throughout the academic year.
-However, the NPHC & DGC sororities and fraternities, as well as our local chapters, have informational sessions throughout the academic year.
+However, DGC sororities and fraternities have informational sessions throughout the academic year.

-Interested non-affiliated students are commonly referred to as Potential New Members (PNM's) or Aspirants.
-Recruitment and Informational Sessions provide an opportunity for PNM's or Aspirants to meet a number of other people on campus and to learn what each group has to offer.
-PNM's or Aspirants are encouraged to ask questions and secure answers to each question from several members.
-Just like researching, visiting and choosing a college, your student should seek out the Sorority or Fraternity organization that best fits her or his personality, needs and desires.
+Recruitment and Informational Sessions provide an opportunity for interested students to meet a number of other people on campus and to learn what each group has to offer.
+Students are encouraged to ask questions and secure answers to each question from several members.
+Just like researching, visiting and choosing a college, your student should seek out the Sorority or Fraternity organization that best fits their personality, needs and desires.

 What is my role as a parent?

-Be supportive and learn as much as you can by asking your student questions before rush.
+Be supportive and learn as much as you can by asking your student questions.
 Many groups will provide written statements concerning activities, finances and policies.
 Your student should be encouraged to obtain and read this information.
-In addition, allow students to make their own choices (especially if you were "Greek" yourself).
 Your support should not end after recruitment or informational sessions, but should continue throughout your student's years in school.